Wormsloe Historic Site: Early history

-In the early 1730s, the English decided to colonize the islands between the Carolinas and Florida.
-A charter was granted in 1732, and the first colonists set sail in the same year.
-The English colonists that arrived at Savannah in 1733 formed the core of what would eventually become the colony and state of Georgia.
-Among them was Noble Jones (d.
-1775), a physician and carpenter from Lambeth, England who made the Transatlantic crossing with his wife and two children.
-Jones was apparently a loose acquaintance of Oglethorpe, and just before the colonists set sail from England, the colony's Trustees made Jones one of the settlement's lead officials.
+In the early 1730s, the English decided to colonize the islands between the South Carolina and Florida to create a buffer area between Spanish and English territories.
+A charter for the Province of Georgia was granted in 1732 to be led by James Oglethorpe, and the first colonists set sail in the same year.
+The English colonists that arrived at Savannah in 1733 formed the core of what would eventually become the state of Georgia.
+Among them was Noble Jones, a physician and carpenter from Lambeth, England, who made the Transatlantic crossing with his wife and one child, Jones was apparently a loose acquaintance of Oglethorpe, and just before the colonists set sail from England, the colony's Trustees made Jones one of the settlement's lead officials.
 Like the other first settlers, Jones received a town lot in Savannah and a small farm on the outskirts of the town.